 Flip each felt Christmas tree over and trim off excess trim and lace with scissors.

-Attach each Christmas tree to the felt square, starting in the center and layering the right and left trees on top, using Fabri-Tac.
+Attach each Christmas tree to the felt square, using Fabri-Tac.
+Starting in the center with the largest tree, and layering the smaller right and left trees on top.

 Finally, attach the Christmas tree embellishment to the pillow with Fabri-Tac.

-I hope that you have enjoyed my Oh Christmas Tree Pillow with Fairfield World and that you will use my project as a jumping-off point to create a fun, quick and easy pillow to decorate your home this holiday season!
+I hope that you have enjoyed my Oh Christmas Tree project with Fairfield World and that you will use my design as a jumping-off point to create a fun, quick, and easy pillow to decorate your home this holiday season!
+Show off those vintage laces and trims by making them the star of this project.

 Start HERE at Laura's blog to get all of the details!

-Hop around to view all 25 of the fabulous pillows that my talented designer friends created – here are the links!!
+Hop around to view all 25 of the fabulous projects that my talented designer friends created

 - Gnome Pillow by Laura at Laura Kelly Designs

-- Pom Pom Snowflake Pillow byt Emily at The Benson Street
+- Pom Pom Snowflake Pillow by Emily at The Benson Street

 - 3 Snowmen and a Bunny Pillow by Cindy DeRosier